astropy/astropy-APEs/APE12.rst

 generating a rendered version of the package template in another git repository or in a different branch.

 Alternatives
 ------------

+Keeping the current solution.
+This prevents any trouble for anyone using the 'git update' method at the moment, but it does not provide any of the templating benefits presented above.

 Cookiecutter is not the only project templating system, others such as `diecutter <https://diecutter.readthedocs.io/>`_ could be used.
 Cookiecutter was chosen due to wide adoption and implementation in Python.

 Decision rationale
 ------------------